Concert by Candlelight

 Tchaikovsky · Symphony No. 5

 Join us for an evening of exceptional music at Wathen Hall.
 The programme opens with Borodin’s Prince Igor Overture, a work brimming with drama and colour.
-Pianist Tudor Juganaru then performs Beethoven’s spirited Piano Concerto No. 1, before the concert concludes with Tchaikovsky’s monumental Symphony No. 5.
+Pianist Zev Sebastian then performs Beethoven’s spirited Piano Concerto No. 1, before the concert concludes with Tchaikovsky’s monumental Symphony No. 5.

 This concert by candlelight promises a memorable experience of timeless masterpieces performed in an evocative setting.